 - 1. Install snap-in plastic caps to seal cam-lock access holes. - 2.
 Fasten down thresholds, if provided (see Fig. 14).
-Make sure that any door heater wires are not frayed or pinched.
+On doors fitted with heater cables, make sure that any door heater wires are not frayed or pinched.

 NOTE: Thresholds with anti-condensate heater wires under them (all freezers & some coolers) must be made to be removable in order to change the heater wire should it fail.
 Never allow tile or concrete to cover either the threshold or its fasteners.